shubh645/QR-Generator/README.md

 • ERROR_CORRECT_H.
 About 30% or less errors can be corrected
-3.boxsize- defines the size of the Pixceles (boxes) in a qrcode.
+3. boxsize- defines the size of the Pixceles (boxes) in a qrcode.
-4.border -Controls the width of the quiet zone (white border) around the QR code.
+4. border -Controls the width of the quiet zone (white border) around the QR code.
 The QR code standard requires a minimum border of 4 modules.